onyeka-hub/learning-app-ecommerce/README.md

 2. Configure httpd

-Change `DirectoryIndex index.html` to `DirectoryIndex index.php` to make the php page the default page
+Change `DirectoryIndex index.html` to `DirectoryIndex index.php` to make the php page the default page.
+This can be done by opening the /etc/httpd/conf/httpd.conf file, otherwise the application will display the content of a html file instead of php file

 ```
 sudo sed -i 's/index.html/index.php/g' /etc/httpd/conf/httpd.conf